113ll3/Ibmclouddocscli/reference/ibmcloud/extend_cli.md

   Plugin 'auto-scaling 0.2.2' was successfully installed.
   ```

-## Install a Plug-in locally
+## Install a plug-in locally

-Use the `ibmcloud plugin install LOCAL_FILE_NAME` command to install a plugin-in binary on your local machine.
+Use the `ibmcloud plugin install LOCAL_FILE_NAME` command to install a plug-in binary on your local machine.
 For example:

   ```
   $ ibmcloud plugin install ./auto-scaling-darwin-amd64-0.2.2
-  Installing pluign './auto-scaling-darwin-amd64-0.2.2'...
+  Installing plugin './auto-scaling-darwin-amd64-0.2.2'...
   OK
   Plugin 'auto-scaling 0.2.2' was successfully installed.
   $
   ```

-## Install a Plug-in from a web URL
+## Install a plug-in from a web URL

 Use the `ibmcloud plugin install URL` command to install a plug-in directly from a web URL.
 For example